basilhendroff/truenas-iocage-wordpress/POST-INSTALL.md

 2. Authentication Unique Keys and Salts
 3. Configure WordPress for Reverse Proxy
 4. Setup the WordPress Filesystem
+5. Configure Redis
-5. Configure sSMTP
+6. Configure sSMTP
-6. Test sSMTP
+6a.
+Test sSMTP
 7. Configure phpMyAdmin
-8. Configure Redis

 There is the opportunity to incorporate some of the above within the WordPress script.
 For more information, refer to the blog post [WordPress Script: Opportunities for Improvement](https://blog.udance.com.au/2020/09/20/wordpress-script-opportunities-for-improvement/).